kalexmills/micro-many-to-many/README.md

 You may be concerned that the load across the system appears to be doubled in the scheme we have described.
 Two services are needed to handle a single request, and we would be justified in asking if we can do any better.
-Of course, we can, but the added efficiency comes at the additional complexity (see [two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)), or additional hops (see [daisy-chaining](https://microservices.io/patterns/data/saga.html)).
+Of course, we can, but the added efficiency comes at additional complexity (see [two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)), or additional hops (see [daisy-chaining](https://microservices.io/patterns/data/saga.html)).